 To date, no published study has estimated region-specific WTP for forest restoration in Togo using the CV method.
 Yet, this distinction is crucial, as the perceived benefits and capacity to pay may vary considerably between regions.
 For instance, populations in the Maritime region may value riparian restoration for its role in flood mitigation and water quality improvement, whereas those in Savanes may prioritize windbreaks, erosion control, and shade for crops.
 By applying the CV method at the scale of Togo’s economic regions, this study aims to generate policy-relevant, regionally differentiated estimates of WTP for afforestation and reforestation programs.
 Such estimates can help policymakers allocate resources more effectively, design tailored incentive schemes and enhance public engagement in forest restoration initiatives.

-Materials and methods
+Materials and Methods

 Study area